Neko14789/Fleet_Manuever_Game/README.md

 # Fleet Manuever Game

-The Battleship Game in Python, reoded from ABAP
+The Battleship Game in Python, recoded from ABAP